jsigee87/personal-website/content/technical/python-linting.md

 ## Black

-[Black](https://github.com/psf/black) is another linter that is so different from the other linters that it deserves a mention.
+[Black](https://github.com/psf/black) is arguably not even a linter, but it is interesting enough that it deserves a mention.
 Black is less linter and more _code formatter_.
 This means that unlike pylint, it is not configurable and therefore highly opinionated.
 If you are okay with the opinions built into Black then it is a great alternative and is much simpler to use.

 To install Black you can run: